Esri/arcgis-pro-sdk-community-samples/Geoprocessing/SimpleBufferExample/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
-1. You will need CommunitySampleData-ParcelFabric-03-16-2023.zip downloadable as an asset under the latest release.
+1. You will need CommunitySampleData-ParcelFabric-mm-dd-yyyy.zip down-loadable as an asset under the latest release.
 2. In Visual studio rebuild the solution.
 3. Debug the add-in.
 4. When ArcGIS Pro opens open 'C:\Data\ParcelFabric\Island\ParcelIsland.aprx'.
-5. Select the "Add-in" tab.
+5. Select the "Simple Buffer" tab.
 ![UI](Screenshots/Screen1.png)
-6. Click the "Make Simple Buffer" button to creater a buffer around the 'SouthShoreImpact' layer, the resulting buffer is called 'SouthShoreImpact_Buffer' and will be added to the map.
+6. Click the "Make Simple Buffer" button to create a buffer around the 'SouthShoreImpact' layer, the resulting buffer is called 'SouthShoreImpact_Buffer' and will be added to the map.
 ![UI](Screenshots/Screen2.png)
 7. In order to see the Progress Dialog being displayed you need to run ArcGIS Pro outside the Visual Studio debugger.
 Running from with the VS Debugger will dispable the Progress Dialog display.
 8. Click the "Multi Buffer tool" and digitize a complex polygon onto the map.
 Complete the polygon to start the 'Buffer GP Tool' loop.